For Patients with KRAS G12C-mutated NSCLC a New Inhibitor Was Granted a Fast Track Designation

-The FDA has granted a fast track designation to the investigational KRAS inhibitor AMG 510 for the treatment of patients with KRAS
+The FDA has granted a fast track designation to the KRAS inhibitor AMG 510 for the treatment of patients who received prior treatment with KRAS G12C-mutated NSCLC.

 The findings covered 34 patients with NSCLC treated with AMG 510, including 19 who were treated in the dose-escalation phase with doses starting at 180 mg and 15 who were treated in the expansion phase at the determined phase II dose of 960 mg once daily.